Candace Newmaker

-Candace Elizabeth Newmaker (born Candace Tiara Elmore, November 19, 1989 – April 19, 2000) was a child who was killed during a 70-minute attachment therapy session performed by 4 unlicensed therapists, purported to treat reactive attachment disorder.
+Candace Elizabeth Newmaker (born Candace Tiara Elmore; November 19, 1989 – April 19, 2000) was a child who was killed during a 70-minute attachment therapy session performed by four unlicensed therapists, purported to treat reactive attachment disorder.
 The treatment, during which Newmaker was suffocated, included a rebirthing script.
-She was wrapped in flannel to represent a womb and told to free herself.
-Newmaker was unable to free herself, lost consciousness, and later died.
+She was wrapped in flannel to represent a womb and told to free herself while four adults used their hands and feet to push down on Candace's small body, making it impossible for her to move or breathe.
+This resulted in Candace's death.

 Early life and childhood

-Candace was born in Lincolnton, North Carolina, on November 19, 1989 to a teenage mother and an abusive father, Angela and Todd Elmore.
+Candace was born in Lincolnton, North Carolina, on November 19, 1989, to a teenage mother and an abusive father, Angela and Todd Elmore.
 These circumstances influenced the way she grew up.
 At a young age, she and her younger brother Michael and sister Chelsea were removed from the home for neglect and separated by social services.
 When she was five, her parents' parental rights were terminated.
 Two years later she was adopted by Jeane Elizabeth Newmaker, a single woman and pediatric nurse practitioner in Durham, North Carolina.

 Within months of the adoption, Jeane began taking Candace to a psychiatrist, complaining about her behavior and attitude at home.
 Though Candace was treated with medications, Jeane reported that Candace's behavior got worse during the ensuing two years, a period supposedly including her playing with matches and also killing goldfish.